robertwenner/comics/doc/developers.md

 ## Output generators

-Output generating modules take each `Comic` and produce output like a HTML page or an archive overview page.
+Output generating modules take each `Comic` and produce output like an HTML page or an archive overview page.
 To add a new output generator, derive from the [Generator](../lib/Comic/Out/Generator.pm) base module and implement the `generate` or `generate_all` methods as needed.
 See the POD for details.